KooshaOm/Escape-079-Retro-Game/README.md

 **Description**: If the time runs out before the human player escapes, the AI wins.
 This end screen is displayed when the player fails to meet the objectives in time.

 ## Key Contributions

-- **Endgame Logic**: Implemented dynamic 10-bit pin generation and smooth transition to end screens.
+- Implemented dynamic 10-bit pin generation and endgame transitions.
-- **Interactive UI**: Developed features for the computer player’s abilities and interactions.
+- Developed interactive UI features for AI abilities.
-- **Movement and Collision**: Enabled smooth movement and collision detection with optimized algorithms.
+- Optimized movement and collision detection.
-- **HEX Game Counter**: Integrated HEX displays for game time countdown.
+- Integrated HEX displays for game time countdown.

 ## Licensing

-This project is a personal educational endeavor and is not licensed for public distribution or modification.
+This project is a personal educational endeavor.
+It is not licensed for public distribution or modification.
 External use must credit the author (Koosha Omidian).

 ## Contact Information

 Author: Koosha Omidian
 Email: Koosha.omidian@mail.utoronto.ca

 For any inquiries or feedback, please reach out via email.

 ## Acknowledgments

 - **Intel**: For providing the DE1-SoC FPGA board.
 - **CPUlator**: For offering a simulation platform.
-- **Visual Studio Code & Intel Quartus Prime**: For development and compilation tools.
+- **Visual Studio Code & Intel Quartus Prime**: For development tools.
-- **Partner**: Acknowledgment to my partner for their contributions to the project.
+- **Partner**: Acknowledgment to my partner for their contributions.

 ## Future Improvements

-- **Visual Enhancements**: Add more maps, improve graphics, and introduce higher resolution options.
+- **Visual Enhancements**: Add more maps and improve graphics.
-- **Audio Features**: Integrate advanced sound effects and more interactive audio elements.
+- **Audio Features**: Integrate advanced sound effects.
-- **Extended Content**: Develop additional power-ups, abilities, and characters.
+- **Extended Content**: Develop additional power-ups and characters.
 - **3D Implementation**: Transition to a game engine for 3D graphics and online gameplay.

 ## Challenges and Solutions

-- **Player Detection**: Refined collision detection algorithms to accurately handle player movements and interactions.
+- **Player Detection**: Enhanced collision detection algorithms for accurate movement handling.
-- **I/O Device Coordination**: Optimized code to handle multiple I/O devices simultaneously, reducing latency and improving performance.
+- **I/O Device Coordination**: Optimized code to manage multiple I/O devices, reducing latency and improving performance.